zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    * **`components.gateway.apiml.security.oidc.registry`**
    Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
 The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
 For more information, see the [ESM configuration](#esm-configuration).

    * **`components.gateway.apiml.security.oidc.introspectUrl`**
     Specifies the full URL to the introspect endpoint of the OIDC provider.
 The OIDC token is sent to the provider's introspect endpoint for external validation.

-Optionally configure API ML access to the external user identity mapper.
-Provide `identityMapperUser` and `identityMapperUrl` if they are different from the default values.
+Optionally,  configure API ML access to the external user identity mapper.
+Provide the properties `identityMapperUser` and `identityMapperUrl` if they are different from the default values.

   * **`components.gateway.apiml.security.oidc.identityMapperUser`**